ibm-cloud-docs/cephaas/block_storage_volume_sds_about.md

 ## Next steps
 {: #sds-block-storage-about-next-steps}

-Create your SDSaaS volumes.
+Create your SDSaaS block volumes.

-* For more information about creating a volume during instance provisioning, see [Create and attach a SDSaaS volume when you create an instance].
+* For more information about creating a volume during instance provisioning, see [Create and attach a SDSaaS block volume when you create an instance].
-* For more information about creating a SDSaaS encrypted by your own encryption keys, see [Creating SDSaaS volumes with customer-managed encryption]
+* For more information about creating a SDSaaS encrypted by your own encryption keys, see [Creating SDSaaS block volumes with customer-managed encryption]